UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_03.md

 <br>

-Now's the time to create a new file called `mymarkdownfile.md` with the following content:
+Create a new file called `my-markdown-file.md` with the following content:

 <img src="/module8/mymarkdownfile.png" width="700"></img>

-Note the two new pieces of markdown:
+Markdown syntax specific to Jupyter Book:

 - `(section-label)=`
 - `[link text](link-target)`

 Notes:

-In the folder with all of your sample book contents, create a new file called `mymarkdownfile.md`.
+In the folder with all of your sample book contents, create a new file called `my-markdown-file.md`.
 Put the following content in it:

 <img src="/module8/mymarkdownfile.png" width="700"></img>